 Developing play and social skills

-Play and social skills are often tricky for children with Autism.
+Play and social skills are often areas supported for Autistic Children.

-Occupational therapists can assist children with autism to develop:
+Occupational therapists can assist Autistic Children to develop:

 - Imaginative and pretend play skills.

 - Modification of their arousal level to be able to engage & interact – down regulate/up regulate.